Kagera Region: History

-During colonization the region was a district called West Lake, that was a part of the Lake Province, that included the Geita, Mwanza, Shinyanga, Tabora, Simiyu, and Mara, regions.
-After independence Lake Province was broken up into regions, with Kagera and part of Geita becoming the West Lake Region.
+During the colonial period, the region was called West Lake, it was part of Lake Province, which included the Geita, Mwanza, Shinyanga, Tabora, Simiyu, and Mara, regions.
+After independence Lake Province was broken up, with Kagera and part of Geita becoming the West Lake Region.
 Following the Kagera War in 1979, the West Lake Region was renamed the Kagera Region.

 For a period of about five centuries, Kagera was home to nine different kingdoms with highly hierarchical societies.
 Before European colonialism, coffee was a traditional crop in the area, used for its stimulant properties and in local cultural rituals.
-During colonial times, coffee was transformed into a cash crop.
+During colonial times, coffee was a cash crop.
 Bananas were a staple food in the region.
-Although there was a gender-based division of labour in the traditional Bahaya society, women of the time were not thought to be inferior to men.
+Although there was a gender-based division of labour in the traditional Bahaya society, women at the time were not thought to be inferior to men.
 In fact women commanded special respect in all traditional rituals.
-For example, upon the death of a head of a family (Nyin'enju), during the following inheritance rituals, the "Main Inheritor" (Omusika) had to have a female counterpart selected from among his sisters to share his authority.
+For example, upon the death of a family head (Nyin'enju), inheritance rituals were followed, the "Main Inheritor" (Omusika) had to have a female counterpart selected from among his sisters to share his authority.
 Similarly, upon the death of a reigning king, during the crowning of the next king, there had to be a "sister to the nation" (Kinyany'engoma) who was also selected from among his sisters.

 The kings lived in elaborate palaces and were respected as the direct link to gods of their kingdoms.
 The authority of the nine kingdoms (Kihanja, Karagwe, Kiziba, Misenye, Bugabo, Kyamtwara, Ihangiro, Bukara and Biharamulo) was diminished when Germans colonised Tanzania in 1885 and supported the Haya, the ethnic group of Bukoba and Muleba Districts over the other districts.
 However, the local kings held on to power.
 The demise of these kingdoms came after Tanzania gained its independence and president Nyerere considered them detrimental to national unity.

 There was a chief called Omukama (the word meant a king or chief) who could be born with that authority.
-Some prominent chiefs in Kagera include Kyamukuma, who is a last chief in Misenye (currently Missenyi District).
-Other chiefs include Rumanyika of Karagwe, Ruhinda, Kahigi and other inferior chiefs.
+Some prominent chiefs in Kagera include Kyamukuma, who was the last chief in Misenye (currently Missenyi District).
+Other chiefs included Rumanyika of Karagwe, Ruhinda, Kahigi and other inferior chiefs.
 Kahigi is among the chiefs who waived their territories by collaborating with German colonialists.

 Cultural tours are available for tourists visiting Kagera and can be accessed from the region's capital of Bukoba.
 These tours include visits to the region's national parks/nature reserves etc.

-During German rule Dr. M. Zupitza, then serving as the local medical officer, encountered the plague outbreak in Kiziba (1897–1898).
+During German rule Dr. M. Zupitza, then serving as the local medical officer, encountered a plague outbreak in Kiziba (1897–1898).
 In cooperation with Dr. Robert Koch, he confirmed that the cause was the same bacteria as the outbreak in Bombay.

-When authority was transferred to the British who supplanted the Germans, Kagera was open to Lutheran missionary activity.
-Other Christian denominations including the Roman Catholic church later arrived.
-Their legacy is seen in the many churches in the region.
+When authority was transferred to the British after World War I, Kagera was opened to Lutheran missionary activity.
+Other Christian denominations including the Roman Catholic arrived later.
+Their legacy is in the many churches in the region.